Karun Krishna Majumdar: Early life

-Majumdar was born in Kolkata on 6 September 1913.
+Majumdar was born in Kolkata in a Brahmin family on 6 September 1913.
 His maternal grandfather was Womesh Chunder Bonnerjee, the first president of the Indian National Congress.

-Because he was over six feet tall and well-built, he acquired the nickname Jumbo.
+Because he was over six feet tall and well-built, he acquired the nickname 'Jumbo' (probably derived from Majumdar).
 He attended St. Paul's School, Darjeeling.
-In 1932, he travelled to England and took admission in Royal Air Force College Cranwell.
+In 1932, Majumdar travelled to England and enrolled in Royal Air Force College Cranwell.
 This was the third batch of Indian pilots at Cranwell and he was one of three Indian pilots in the batch, which included Air Commodore Narendra.

-In 1933, he returned to India as a trained pilot.
-He had an elder brother, Jai Krishna Majumdar and both brothers gave entrance exams together with Jai opting for Sandhurst while Karun opted for Cranwell.
+In 1934, he returned to India as a trained pilot.

+He and his elder brother, Jai Krishna Majumdar, had taken entrance exams together, with Jai opting for Sandhurst, while Karun opted for Cranwell.
 His brother was commissioned into the 16th Light Cavalry in 1933 and was a pilot as well.
 He would later be killed in a training flight crash in October 1942.
 His cousins Jayanto Nath Chaudhuri and Hem Chaudhuri also joined the Indian Armed Forces; the former joined the Indian Army and rose to become the 6th Chief of the Army Staff, while the latter followed Majumdar into the Air Force.

 Career

-Majumdar joined No. 1 Squadron of the Indian Air Force in the 1930s as Flying Officer.
+Majumdar joined No. 1 Squadron of the Indian Air Force in the 1930s as a flying officer.
 Majumdar first flew Westland Wapiti and then Hawker Hart.
-Soon he was promoted to Flight Commander of the 'C' Flight of No. 1 Squadron.
-In June 1941, Majumdar was promoted to Squadron Leader and he took charge of No. 1 Squadron in Miramshah.
-In August 1941, the No. 1 Squadron was upgraded with Westland Lysander aircraft and training commenced in Drigh Road.
+Soon he was promoted to flight commander of the 'C' Flight of No. 1 Squadron.
+In June 1941, Majumdar was promoted to squadron leader and took charge of No. 1 Squadron in Miramshah.
+In August 1941, No. 1 Squadron was upgraded with Westland Lysanders and training commenced in Drigh Road.